Calories Burned Running Calculator

 Calories Burned Running Formula

 Once you find the MET value of an activity, you can then use a calorie burn equation to compute how much energy you expend running.
-This formula also includes the duration of the activity in minutes and your current weight.
+This formula also includes the duration of the activity in minutes as well as your current weight.

 MET Values for Jogging and Running